telerik/xaml-docs/common-localization.md

 * **Dutch**

 * **Turkish**

 The default is English, but you can find a separate file for each of the other languages in a corresponding folder together with the other binaries in your local installation.

+>If you want to translate your control in another language, you should use the [Custom Localization Manager.](#localization-using-custom-localization-manager)

-Note that the resource folders should be placed along with the binaries you have referenced.
+To localize your controls using the built-in localization mechanism, you first have to place the resource folders along with the binaries you have referenced as shown in **Figure 3**.

-#### __Figure 3: Placing the resource folders in your project__
+#### __Figure 1: Placing the resource folders in your project__

 ![Common Localization 050](images/Common_Localization_050.PNG)

 {% if site.site_name == 'Silverlight' %}
-Firstly, you must define your preferred languages in the **<Supported Cultures>** tag of your project file in order to notify the framework about the supported cultures.
-To do so, open the project file with a text editor and insert the code below into the __<PropertyGroup>__ section.
+Then, you must define your preferred languages in the **<Supported Cultures>** tag of your project file in order to notify the framework about the supported cultures.
+To do so, open the project file with a text editor and insert the code below into the __&lt;PropertyGroup&gt;__ section.

-#### __[XAML] Example 2: Setting supported cultures__
+#### __[XAML] Example 1: Setting supported cultures__

 {{region common-localization_4}}
 	<SupportedCultures>en;nl</SupportedCultures>